 To take advantage of the migration capability of the Transaction Recovery Service for servers in a cluster, you must store the transaction log in a location that is available to a server and its backup servers, preferably on a dual-ported SCSI disk or on a Storage Area Network (SAN).
-See "Setting the Path for the Default Persistent Store" on page 3-13 for more information.
+See Section 3.5.1, "Setting the Path for the Default Persistent Store" for more information.